 Once an effective microlearning lesson has been curated and successfully developed, 5 essential steps are next on the cards.

-How should you go about designing and delivering your eLearning courses?
+How should you go about creating your online courses?

-Once you’ve got a firm grasp of who the target audience is, what they need and how to deliver it, there comes actual planning.
-In this phase, you will determine the learning objectives, the gist of each lesson, the design strategies to use, as well as the means of assessing what the learners have learned.
+Once you’ve got a firm grasp of who the target audience is, what they need, and how to deliver it, there comes actual planning.
+In this phase of course development, you will determine the learning objectives, the gist of each lesson, the design strategies to use, as well as the means of assessing what the learners have learned.
 All of this needs to be documented well, in order to ease into the next step of the design and delivery process, which is content curation and organization.

 The success or failure of eLearning depends on a number of factors, all of which might not be in the reach of the instructional designer to rectify.
-However, if you follow the steps listed above, you’ll surely find your eLearning courses are much more effective than before, and have less errors and flaws.
+However, if you follow the steps listed above, you’ll surely find your eLearning courses are much more effective than before and have fewer errors and flaws.

 Given the above information, creating an online course can seem difficult and detailed, however, is well worth it if all factors discussed are considered.